tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * [cartographers_expedition.ipynb](Activities/09-Stu_Cartographers_Expedition/Solved/cartographers_expedition.ipynb)

-Start the activity review by asking if there is a group that wants to volunteer to present their expedition first.
+Start the activity review by asking if there is a group that wants to volunteer to present their expedition.
 Then, ask the following questions.
-If time remains, ask for a second group to also present.
+If enough time remains, ask a second group to present.

-* Ask the group to present their maps and to relay their full expedition.
+* Ask the group to present their maps and relay their full expedition.

-  * **Answer:** Airport -> Aqueduct Race Track -> Astoria Park -> Fort Totten -> Juniper Valley Park -> Madison Square
+  * **Answer:** Airport -> Aqueduct Race Track -> Astoria Park -> Fort Totten -> Juniper Valley Park -> Madison Square Garden

 * Sometimes, it's difficult to get a good understanding of whether or not two locations are close to each other.
 Were there any instances where you had to re-choose locations due to them being too far away?